siberoloji/siberoloji.github.io/content/en/docs/programming/50-kotlin/3-functionalprogramming/20-2025-02-18-higher-order-functions-in-kotlin-programming-language.md

   - Higher-Order Functions
 featured_image: /images/kotlin-1.png
 ---
 Kotlin is a modern, expressive, and powerful programming language that has gained immense popularity, especially among Android developers.
 One of its standout features is its support for functional programming paradigms, including higher-order functions.
-In this blog post, we will explore what higher-order functions are, how they work in Kotlin, and their practical applications.
+In this article, we will explore what higher-order functions are, how they work in Kotlin, and their practical applications.

 ## What are Higher-Order Functions?